 Cool Intervention #4: Sandplay

-I'm honored to be joined by Dr. Barbara Turner, author of The Handbook of Sandplay Therapy in addition to several articles and book chapters.
-Dr. Turner studied with Kalff in Switzerland and has over twenty years experience in the field.
-She is Director of Publishing at Temenos Press, which published a new edition of Kalff's foundational work, Sandplay: A Psychotherapeutic Approach to the Psyche and H.G.
+Barbara Turner, Ph.D., author of The Handbook of Sandplay Therapy in addition to several articles and book chapters, joins us here.
+Turner studied with Kalff in Switzerland and has over 20 years of experience.
+She is the Director of Publishing at Temenos Press, which published a new edition of Kalff's foundational work, Sandplay: A Psychotherapeutic Approach to the Psyche and H.G.
 Wells' Floor Games: A Father's Account of Play and Its Legacy of Healing.

 1. When would a clinician use sandplay?